swetashetye/Lending-Club-Loan-Data-Analysis-/README.md

 9. revol.bal: The borrower's revolving balance (amount unpaid at the end of the credit card billing cycle).

 ## STEP-BY-STEP PROBLEM SOLVING APPROACH
-•	Import and clean data
+1. Import and clean data
-•	Exploratory data analysis
+2. Exploratory data analysis
-•	Data preprocessing
+3. Data preprocessing
-•	Develop machine learning model
+4. Develop machine learning model
-•	Conclusion
+5. Conclusion

+As you will see  this dataset is highly imbalanced and includes a lot of features that make this problem more challenging.